cfunkz/Lollipop-Music-DISCORD.PY/README.md

 ## Credits

-This cog is built using the [discord.py](https://github.com/Rapptz/discord.py), [wavelink](https://github.com/PythonistaGuild/Wavelink) and [Lavalink](https://github.com/lavalink-devs/Lavalink) libraries.
+This bot is built using the [discord.py](https://github.com/Rapptz/discord.py), [wavelink](https://github.com/PythonistaGuild/Wavelink) and [Lavalink](https://github.com/lavalink-devs/Lavalink) libraries.
 Special thanks to the developers of these libraries for making it possible to create such functionality.

 ## License